 There is only one consistent finding concerning dCA status in the affected hemisphere (AH) of severe IS.

-Six studies disclosed that dCA is lower in the affected hemisphere (AH) of severe IS, as measured by the National Institute of Health Stroke Scale (NIHSS)..54, 65, 67, 70-72 Two of them, investigated patients with large vessel occlusion who underwent recanalization therapies by mechanical thrombectomy.71, 72 Interestingly, both studies disclosed lower dCA values in AH in patients with successful recanalization.
+Six studies disclosed that dCA is lower in the affected hemisphere (AH) of severe IS, as measured by the National Institute of Health Stroke Scale (NIHSS)..54, 65, 67, 70-72 Two of them, investigated patients with large vessel occlusion who underwent recanalization therapies by mechanical thrombectomy.71, 72 Interestingly, both studies disclosed altered dCA in AH of patients with successful recanalization.
 However, it should be noted that one of the studies defined dCA status by a cut-off value of the Mx index.
 The Mx index has been extensively validated for traumatic brain-injured patients but not for IS patients.74

 The above findings suggest that close monitoring of dCA status may be particularly important during the early stages of clinically severe stroke and/or the in the reperfusion phase in large-vessel occlusion strokes.
 ABP fluctuations occur mostly in this acute stage,75 and in combination with dCA changes, this might have provided therapeutic interventions for salvaging the ischemic penumbra.
 What is still unclear is whether dCA impairment is the cause or consequence of stroke severity in the acute phase.
 Further studies should address this issue for clinical purposes.65, 70